Seatis/my-teaching-materials/workshop/command-line/README.md

 #### Build Habits
 *Get used to saving your work!*
-  - Save the Command-line edits
-    - change back to the directory where you completed the Command-line phase
-    - this should be a git repository as well
-    - stage and commit the changes, and push it to your remote repo
-    - see it on Github
   - From tomorrow you'll only work in one repository found under the [greenfox-academy](https://github.com/greenfox-academy)  organisation
     - easier to track everything related to your progress in one repository
     - we won't learn how to create git repositories inside other git repositories, but a link would be nice for today's learning curves ;)